mehkir/opcua-cps-kitchen/README.md

 - OS: Ubuntu 22.04.5 LTS
 - gcc/g++ 15.1.0
 - cmake 4.1.2
-- open62541 1.4.7 (Installation may not be necessary, as precompiled dependencies are already included in the repository.)
+- open62541 1.4.7, which may not need to be installed as precompiled dependencies are already included in the repository.
+If the precompiled dependencies don't work, note the following for your manual build or installation:
+    - When building from source, pull git submodules.
+    - Build options: UA_MULTITHREADING>=100, UA_ENABLE_DISCOVERY=ON, UA_ENABLE_DISCOVERY_MULTICAST=ON.
+    - Set -DUSE_CUSTOM_VERSION=OFF in [build.bash](build.bash), [build_debug.bash](build_debug.bash) or [build_for_sanitizer.bash](build_for_sanitizer.bash) for a system-wide installation.

+    For additional help see also chapter 3 in the [manual](https://www.open62541.org/doc/open62541-v1.4.7.pdf).
 - boost 1.83
 - jsoncpp 1.9.5
 - python 3.10